sheodox/oitsuku/README.md

 Just go to a repository that uses npm and run `oitsuku`.

-Use arrow keys or j/k to go up and down, q or escape exits.
+Use arrow keys or `j`/`k` to go up and down, `q` or `escape` exits.
 Press space to select a package to update, and hit enter to install the selected packages.
+Pressing `a` selects or deselects all.